Product

 slack per using billing policy

 This is the best-case scenario for companies that charge per user.
 The problem is that Slack isn’t the norm.
-In most cases, SaaS companies charge for all the users added to a customer’s account, regardless if they login or use the product at all.
+In most cases, SaaS companies charge for all the users added to a customer’s account, regardless of whether they log in or use the product at all.

 Project management software is another example of when per-user pricing makes sense.
 Asana, Trello and Monday all have some form of per user pricing.